fit-sizhe/drafty-run/README.md

 ## Special Directives

-We provide special directives(lines starting with `#|`) to create interactive plots.
+We provide special directives(lines starting with `#|`) to create interactive plots and control execution behavior.
 Per ChatGPT, 3 syntax rules for writing directives are:

 1. Start every directive with `#|` followed by a keyword (like `slider`, `input`, or `curve`) and a colon.
 2. After the colon, list parameters separated by commas—for example, a basic slider is written as `#| slider: param_name, min, max, step`.